YairMZ/LDPC/docs/ldpc_overview/ieee80211_encoding.md

 $$c=[m, p]=[m_0, m_1, \dots, m_{k_b-1},p_0, p_1, \dots, p_{m_b-1}]$$

-Since every valid codeword must adhere to: $Hc^T=0$, the equation may be expanded as:
+Since every valid codeword must adhere to $Hc^T=0$, we may expand this equation as:

 | ![ieee_example_parity_check.png](../assets/images/ieee_encoding.png) |
 |:--:|
 | Taken from [{{ cai[0].name }}]({{cai[0].url}})|

-The latter may be divided into a set of four types of equations.
-The top, bottom and $x$-th row are special, and an equation for all the rest.
-These can be expressed as:
+These equations may be divided into a set of four types of equations; The top, bottom, and $x$-th row are unique, and an equation for all other rows.
+These are expressed as:

 $$
 \begin{align}